unicode-org/cldr/docs/ldml/tr35-keyboards.md

 1. **From the keyboard source `.xml`**

     Keyboard source .xml files may be in any normalization form.
+    However, in processing they are converted to NFD.

     Example: `<key output=`, and `<transform from= to=` attribute contents
     - From any form to NFD: full normalization (decompose+reorder)